gabrielvuksani/MyRoommate/replit.md

 - ✓ Corrected frontend mutation response handling for all delete operations
 - ✓ Fixed messages page scroll behavior bug for new users with few messages
 - ✓ Enhanced delete functionality across all three core pages (chores, expenses, calendar)
+- ✓ Completely removed all toast notification system from the entire application
+- ✓ Deleted toast UI components, hooks, and all related files from codebase
+- ✓ Removed Toaster component from App.tsx and cleaned up all imports

 **June 25, 2025 (Earlier):**
 - ✓ Completed delete functionality implementation across all three core pages